-There was no fishing effort at seamounts during 2021 or 2022 resulting in no catch.
+There has been no fishing effort at seamounts from 2021-2023 resulting in no catch.

 Figure 3.
 Landings of sablefish in the Canadian Sablefish fishery in NPFC region (1996present).Data are averaged across 3 years to comply with data privacy restrictions.